PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. At resumption, first audit the remaining 650-line `_optimize_transpose_binary_bridges` helper and its sole production call.
-   Classify its binary subfamilies, determine whether it is an intended dispatcher or still owns independent full-map mutation loops, and measure active match counts before selecting an extraction boundary.
-Do not begin implementation until that characterization is recorded.
+3. At resumption, first audit the five helpers called by `_run_safe_binary_bridge_recovery_sequence`, beginning with the 190-line `_optimize_transpose_binary_asymmetric_fanout_bridges`.
+Record overlap with the new general bridge owner, active match counts on the same short representative models, phase-order dependencies, and distinct fan-out contracts before deciding whether the sequence should share one indexed owner.
+Do not begin that implementation until the characterization is recorded.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.